-One of the most harrowing things about this story is that it doesn’t really matter if you survive because the marker is slowly making everyone go insane anyway.
-Even if you manage to get through the necromorphs and hide away somewhere, you’ll probably die on accident or be driven to suicide.
+One of the most harrowing things about this story is that it doesn’t really matter if they survive because the marker is slowly making everyone go insane anyway.
+Even if they manage to get through the necromorphs and hide away somewhere, they’ll probably die on accident or be driven to suicide.
 Being in a group isn’t any better either since the insane ones in the group will most likely just start killing the others.

 Sadly, the psychological torment that befalls much of the crew only delivers a few creepy and unnerving moments.

-The necromorphs are scary in themselves.
+The necromorphs are scary, though.
 Necromorphs are both alien creatures by themselves and reanimated corpses mutated with alien features.
 Most necromorphs, particularly the ones featured in this movie, are slashers, which are mostly humanoid creatures with giant blades protruding from the arms.

 However, we also have the annoying infectors, which are flying necromorphs,

 the depressing lurkers, which are tentacle’d necromorphs made from babies